jayshah41099/Pycastination/README.md

 19  Image_Color_Extraction.py - based on pallete count it generates the color pallete from a color used in image.

+20  Image_watermarking.py - it watermarks the image with given text.

-20  Insertion_sort.py - it starts the first loop in right direction and second loop will go in left from the chosen point.
+21  Insertion_sort.py - it starts the first loop in right direction and second loop will go in left from the chosen point.

-21  LCM.py - it finds out least common number, which is divisible by both entered numbers.
+22  LCM.py - it finds out least common number, which is divisible by both entered numbers.

-22  Lang_Detect_Translate.py - it detects the language other than english and translates into english.
+23  Lang_Detect_Translate.py - it detects the language other than english and translates into english.

-23  Laptop_notification.py - simple notification to remind you take break "Advanced version reminder app in python directory".
+24  Laptop_notification.py - simple notification to remind you take break "Advanced version reminder app in python directory".

-24  Mortgage_Calculator.py - it calculates you monthly payment, each month and yearly principal and interest of the mortage loan.
+25  Mortgage_Calculator.py - it calculates you monthly payment, each month and yearly principal and interest of the mortage loan.

-25  Number_game.py - it allows you to guess a number in 3 attempts.
+26  Number_game.py - it allows you to guess a number in 3 attempts.

-26  Organizer.py - it organizes the text file in alphabatical order.
+27  Organizer.py - it organizes the text file in alphabatical order.

-27  Palindrome.py - it identifies the word that spells same from forward or backword - Palindrome Words
+28  Palindrome.py - it identifies the word that spells same from forward or backword - Palindrome Words

-28  Password_protected.py - it createes password protected pdf file.
+29  Password_protected.py - it createes password protected pdf file.

-29  Perfect_number.py - the sum of all possible divisible of the number is equal to number.
+30  Perfect_number.py - the sum of all possible divisible of the number is equal to number.
 1 + 2 + 3 == 6 and 6 is divisible by 123.

-30  Qrcode_Generator.py - generates QR code for any link/website.

-31  Repeat_Char_Counter.py - it counts charcter occorences in the single statement.

-32  Roman_to_Decimal.py - it converts roman numbers in decimal.

-33  Screen_Recorder.py - records the screen activity and saves in mp4 file format.

-34  Secure_password_generator.py - it generates a random combination of secure password.

-35  Selection_sort.py - it goes through charcter by charcter and swaps them based on lower and higher number.

-36  Speech_to_Text.py - it converts speech into text format.

-37  StickyNotes.py - it converts xlsx file and shows the upcoming tasks.

-38  StickyNotes_GUI.py - it converts xlsx file and shows the upcoming tasks in interactive user interface.

-39  StopWatch.py - it creates a countdown of seconds like a timer.

-40  Swap.py - it swaps the first element with last element entered as input.

-41  VoiceRecorder.py - it records voice for duration entered via system argument

-42  WordClouds_bg.py - creates a background image from text, which higlights different text as cloud.

-43  Zip_address.py - it generates address from the zipcode.

-44  bracode.py - create a barcode from numeric data.

-45  bubble_sort.py - it goes from bottom to top in reverse order pushes(swaps) lower charcter upwards and sorts it.

-46  captcha_generator.py - generates captcha easy and difficult both .

-47  countdown_timer.py - it is a countdown timer and alerts.

-48  factors_generator.py - it generates factors of enterd number.

-49  fibonacci_generator.py - it generates the fibonacci sequence based on first two integers and length of the sequence.

-50  password_authenticator.py - it authenticates the entered password via user based on database entry.

-51  pdf_to_speech.py - it reads out content of the pdf file.

-52  pdf_to_word.py - converts pdf files into word.

-53  png_to_jpg.py - converts png file into jpeg format

-54  prime_finder.py - it findes the prime numbers smaller than given number.

-55  random_card.py - it selects a random card from the deck of 52 cards

-56  vulnerability_scanner.py - it scans url for potential IDOR, SQL Injection or CSRF vulnerabilities.

-57  weather.py - generates real-time weather information based on location and also provide next 5 days weather forecast.

-58  word_permutation.py - it generates permutation of enterd string.

-59  word_to_pdf.py - convertes word/text file in pdf format.
+31  Qrcode_Generator.py - generates QR code for any link/website.

+32  Repeat_Char_Counter.py - it counts charcter occorences in the single statement.

+33  Roman_to_Decimal.py - it converts roman numbers in decimal.

+34  Screen_Recorder.py - records the screen activity and saves in mp4 file format.

+35  Secure_password_generator.py - it generates a random combination of secure password.

+36  Selection_sort.py - it goes through charcter by charcter and swaps them based on lower and higher number.

+37  Speech_to_Text.py - it converts speech into text format.

+38  StickyNotes.py - it converts xlsx file and shows the upcoming tasks.

+39  StickyNotes_GUI.py - it converts xlsx file and shows the upcoming tasks in interactive user interface.

+40  StopWatch.py - it creates a countdown of seconds like a timer.

+41  Swap.py - it swaps the first element with last element entered as input.

+42  Unzip.py - it unzip the zip folder.

+43  Url_shortner.py - it shortens the url.

+44  VoiceRecorder.py - it records voice for duration entered via system argument

+45  WordClouds_bg.py - creates a background image from text, which higlights different text as cloud.

+46  Zip_address.py - it generates address from the zipcode.

+47  bracode.py - create a barcode from numeric data.

+48  bubble_sort.py - it goes from bottom to top in reverse order pushes(swaps) lower charcter upwards and sorts it.

+49  captcha_generator.py - generates captcha easy and difficult both .

+50  countdown_timer.py - it is a countdown timer and alerts.

+51  factors_generator.py - it generates factors of enterd number.

+52  fibonacci_generator.py - it generates the fibonacci sequence based on first two integers and length of the sequence.

+53  password_authenticator.py - it authenticates the entered password via user based on database entry.

+54  pdf_to_speech.py - it reads out content of the pdf file.

+55  pdf_to_word.py - converts pdf files into word.

+56  png_to_jpg.py - converts png file into jpeg format

+57  prime_finder.py - it findes the prime numbers smaller than given number.

+58  random_card.py - it selects a random card from the deck of 52 cards

+59  vulnerability_scanner.py - it scans url for potential IDOR, SQL Injection or CSRF vulnerabilities.

+60  weather.py - generates real-time weather information based on location and also provide next 5 days weather forecast.

+61  word_permutation.py - it generates permutation of enterd string.

+62  word_to_pdf.py - convertes word/text file in pdf format.